This recap has been a long time coming.

 The mistakes kept coming, including not understanding that Chaos Knights, even the fighty ones, are vulnerable to AP3, which I had access to.
 I also missed an opportunity to use grenades for extra damage – and I had no idea how towering worked.

-In what would prove to be a continuing theme for the day, though, the men in Green did not go quietly into the night, removing three of Tim's big knights.
+In what would prove to be a continuing theme for the day, though, the men in green did not go quietly into the night, removing three of Tim's big knights.
 Unfortunately, this came after Tim had removed almost all my Deathwing Knights, which was compounded by some shocking positioning which allowed my ICC to be shot off of the board.

 By the bottom of turn 3 I had a handful of intercessors on the table, and that was that.